DomonkosCs/dhf_loc_ros/README.md

 ### Reproducing the paper

-The results in the paper are acquired by running the dhf_loc/launch/dhf_localization_<VAR>_bag.launch files, where <VAR> corresponds to the inspected localization algorithm.
+The results in the paper are acquired by running the dhf_loc/launch/dhf_localization_XXXX_bag.launch files, where XXXX corresponds to the inspected localization algorithm.
 For details, see the comments inside the launch files.